RiazK09/MERN-Pizza-App/readme.md

 ![About](/client/src/images/About.png)

-The deployed app can be found [here](https://itunes-search-app-riaz.herokuapp.com/)
+The deployed app can be found [here](https://pizza-app-mern.herokuapp.com/)

+**NOTE:**

+- Please utilise the traditional way to login on the Heroku deployment.
+The Google and Facebook login only works in development.

 ## Table of Contents: